-This report provides an overview of the results of air quality monitoring undertaken by daa at DAP and environs in Q3 2021.
+This report provides an overview of the results of air quality monitoring undertaken by daa at DAP and environs in Q1 2022.
 Air monitoring locations are listed in Table 1 and presented as Figure 1 of this report.

 The Ambient Air Quality Standards Regulations 2011 (the Regulations), S.I.
 No. 180 of 2011, implement EU Directive 2008/50/EC on Ambient Air Quality and Cleaner Air for Europe.
 The Regulations are referred to in this report for comparison purposes only.
 There is no requirement under the Regulations for individual companies or operators to carry out air monitoring.
 In Ireland, compliance with the Regulations is the responsibility of the Environmental Protection Agency (EPA), which is deemed to be the competent authority for the purpose of Directive 2008/50/EC.
 The EPA is required to submit an annual Air Quality report to the Minister of the Environment, Climate and Communications and to the European Commission.
-The latest EPA Report entitled: Air Quality in Ireland 2020, Key Indicators of Ambient Air Quality was published and is available on the EPA website, the 2021 report will be published in 2022.
+The latest EPA Report entitled "Air Quality in Ireland 2020" was published in November 2021 and is available on the EPA website.
+The 2021 report will be published in 2022.